 Relay terminals are 31-35 or 31-36 depending on the version of option card fitted.
-When controlling circuits operate at mains voltages, or voltages >35Vdc, it is necessary to use UL/CSA approved cabling with supplementary insulation and a current capacity suitable for the connected circuit.
+When controlling circuits powered by mains, or voltages >35Vdc, it is necessary to use UL/CSA approved cabling with supplementary insulation and a current capacity suitable for the connected circuit.
+(0.75mm2, 6A current capacity is sufficient).

 Use copper conductors only.
-The maximum current must be <5A as stated in sec 2.
+The maximum current must be <5A as stated in the Specifications.